Thank you for your interest in The Soup Ladies!

 What about a chapter where I live?

-We have one chapter in Black Diamond Washington right now and are working hard on setting in place the framework for starting chapters in other locations.
+We have one chapter in Buckley Washington right now and are working hard on setting in place the framework for starting chapters in other locations.

 If you live in another area but have great interest in serving first responders in your area or flying anywhere in the US to help, you can begin by following the steps above right now and letting us know of your interest!